chef-boneyard/chef-web-docs-2016/includes_cloud/includes_cloud_aws_chef_server_configure.rst

       $ ssh -i /path/to/ssh_key.pem ec2-user@<instance IP address>

-   .. note:: It may take a few minutes after the instance is available for the SSH daemon to be ready to accept connections.
+   .. note:: It may take a few minutes after the instance is available for the |ssh| daemon to be ready to accept connections.

 #.
 If you're using the |amazon ami| version 12.0.1-2 or earlier you'll need to fix ``cloud-init``, otherwise, move to the next step.